Completing the picture: How the circular economy tackles climate change

 By regenerating nature, we sequester carbon in soil and products

-For example, by eliminating waste in buildings and construction, sharing buildings more, and by reusing and recycling construction materials, we can reduce the emissions from construction materials by 38% by 2050.
+For example: in buildings and construction, by eliminating waste, sharingsharingThe use of a product by multiple users.
+It is a practice that retains the highest value of a product by extending its use period. buildings more, and by reusing and recycling construction materials, we can reduce the emissions from construction materials by 38% by 2050.

 Regenerative ocean farming

-GreenWave’s polyculture ocean farming method produces a mixture of shellfish and seaweeds in a nature-positive way.
+GreenWave’s polyculture ocean farming method produces a mixture of shellfish and seaweeds in a way that benefits nature.
 Their system comprises a simple 3D lattice of ropes and baskets suspended just below the surface, with different species growing at different depths.
 The system can be used for commercial farming of marine products that are used for food, fertiliser, animal feed and bioplastics, as well as for the restoration of marine ecosystems.